 Below is our recommendations for boats, but some of our other product can be adapted, or you can even make one yourself using the Separett Privy urine-diverter as a starting point!

 Launched in 2021, the award-winning Separett Tiny is the first toilet from Separett to incorporate a removable urine container, making it ideal for boats.
 The Tiny has a very contemporary design and the compact size means it will fit neatly into small spaces.
-The ventilation system uses 50mm pipework and the fan only consumes around 1.5 watts at 12v DC.
+The ventilation system uses 50mm pipework (rigid or flexible) and the fan only consumes around 1.5 watts at 12v DC.

 The easily removable urine container has a level sensor that illuminates the Separett logo on the toilet when there’s around 1 -litre of capacity left, letting you know it’s time to empty.